 –> For current rates and availability click here

 Part hostel, part hotel… this place Honningsvåg accommodation is not located in the city center as the one above was, but rather on a road in another part of the city (right by a bus stop to Hammerfest and Alta, FYI).

-The place reminded me of a place I stayed in Svalbard years back that was a mining dorm converted into a hotel.
+The place reminded me of a place I stayed when visiting Svalbard years back which was a mining dorm converted into a hotel.
 It is basic accommodation with twin beds and a shared bathroom.
 The walls were a bit thin, so bring earplugs if you’re a light sleeper.